EA-Morsy/Multi-tenancy-system/README.md

 2-Install all the dependencies using composer ->composer install

-"make sure that you've Created your database "
+"make sure that you've Created your database"

 3-Copy the example env file and make the required configuration changes in the .env file accoarding to your database credintials

 4-Generate a new application key